thund3rb0lt0x1/OffensiveCpp/Suspended-Process-Stager/README.md

-A minimal C++ shellcode loader for Windows written for red team, malware research, and educational purposes.
+A simple Windows shellcode loader that downloads shellcode from a specified HTTP URL and injects it into a suspended process (Notepad.exe) using thread context hijacking.

 ## 🚀 Description